cyatteau/cascadiajs-2026-web-workers/README.md

 ## Repository contents

-- `slides.html` - PowerPoint slide deck for the talk
+- `slides.pdf` - PowerPoint slide deck for the talk
 - `demo-01/` - Trigger the stutter
 - `demo-02/` - Move the work
 - `demo-03/` - Protocol, progress, and cancellation